Black Reel Award for Outstanding Actress, Comedy Series

 This article lists the winners and nominees for the Black Reel Award for Television for Outstanding Actress, Comedy Series.
 This category was first introduced in 2017 and won by Issa Rae for Insecure.
 Rae leads the pack with most wins with 4 (consecutively).
 Tracee Ellis Ross is currently the most nominated actor with 5 nominations.
+In 2023, the Outstanding Actor and Outstanding Actress categories were combined into one Outstanding Performance category.

 Winners and nominees

 Winners are listed first and highlighted in bold.